 The aim of therapy is to provide you with an opportunity to be able to explore your difficulties in a confidential and safe environment.
 My role, as the DBT therapist is to help you through this in a non-judgemental way.
 I will give you information, teach skills and offer suggestions and we will set goals to work towards.
 If I feel I can no longer help you I will recommend someone who can.
 I will be clear about what treatment will involve and we will decide together what your treatment plan will be.
 For example, you might decide you would only like to learn particular DBT skills relating to a certain difficulty.

-Each session consists of reviewing work set out of session, diary cards, chain analysis and sharing experience of skills.
-This is followed by presentation of new skills and a Mindfulness practice.
-Work out of session is discussed and diary cards are given out for the following week to encourage practice and agreed work to do out of session.
+Each session consists of reviewing work set out of session, diary cards, chain and solution analysis and sharing experience of skills.
+This is followed by presentation of new skills.
+Diary cards are given out for the following week to encourage practice and agreed work to do out of session.

-If you decide to undergo all of the modules you will receive a DBT Skills Training manual to use and keep which has been written by me drawing from experts in the field.
+If you decide to undergo all of the modules you will receive a DBT Skills Training manual to use and keep.
 If you decide only to do certain modules you will receive the relevant material for those modules.

 DBT Therapists use a hierarchy to prioritise what needs to be worked on in the session.
 The hierarchy comprises of: